Tooth Extraction Cost in Vancouver2026-02-09T20:48:03+00:00

 Average Tooth Extraction Cost in Vancouver

 Tooth extraction is recommended if your dentist can no longer save your tooth.
-This is usually if there is severe tooth decay, a large tooth fracture, or a dental infection and fillings or root canal will no longer suffice to restore the tooth to good health.
+This is usually if there is severe tooth decay, a large tooth fracture, or a dental infection and fillings or a root canal will no longer suffice to restore the tooth to good health.

 For a comprehensive cost assessment specific to your needs, contact Arbutus Station Dental today.